mikezano/zano-press/src/learning-lessons/2025-08-15-Modern-Centering.md

   display: grid;
 }

-.layer-a, .layer-b{
+.content-a, .content-b{
   grid-area:1/1;
 }
 ```

 - `display:grid` is going to make any child element inside of `#grid` become a "cell"
-- `grid-area:1/1` essentially says _put both `layer-` elements in the same grid cell at row 1, column 1_.
+- `grid-area:1/1` essentially says _put both `.content-` elements in the same grid cell at row 1, column 1_.
 This effectively stacks them on top of each other and aligns them in the upper-left corner of the containing `#grid` element.

 ## 3. Place content